Cadw has teamed up with the Arts Council of Wales to create a series of artists’ residencies across Wales over three years. Find out more.

-Following a month long programme of cultural and artistic activities in Beaumaris castle and at prehistoric sites across Anglesey during August 2008, Cadw began an exciting 5 year education project in 2009.
+Following a month long programme of cultural and artistic activities in Beaumaris Castle and at prehistoric sites across Anglesey during August 2008, Cadw began an exciting five-year education project in 2009.
 Find out more

 The storytelling and literacy project has two main objectives.
 The first is to give teachers the tools and techniques to enable the creation and development of collaborative stories by class groups of pupils.
 The second is to use the castles as the setting for telling traditional local stories, and to encourage their appreciation of the castles and the cultural history of Wales by asking them to explore, observe and listen closely.
 Find out more

 The Heritage Graffiti Project helps young offenders learn valuable lessons from their heritage.